Menukabh/Docking-AutoDock-Vina/README.md

 python grid.py
 ```

 ##Once the grid box is generated use the command to prepare the receptor.
-This will generate the grid box and the pdbqt file of the recpetor used for docking.
+Below command will generate the text file with the grid box and the pdbqt file of the recpetor used for docking.

 The dimension of the grid box generated above will be used as a box size and box center.
 ```python